A Nightmare on Elm Street (video game): Reception

+All of A Nightmare on Elm Street's contemporaneous reviews were published before its October 1990 release.
+The earliest of these was an April 1990 "ProView" by Brother Buzz for GamePro who called it a "ripping good time".
 Chris Bieniek of VideoGames & Computer Entertainment called A Nightmare on Elm Street unusually good for a film-based game, praising its "smooth, quick, and responsive" controls, and strong presentation, highlighting the "movielike wavering of the screen" that occurs when entering the dream world.

-Its graphics and music were also positively commented on in retrospective reviews, which were more mixed on the gameplay.
-The Video Game Critic claimed that although A Nightmare on Elm Street was "standard platform fare," it was made somewhat engaging by an atmosphere that reflected the movies and a sleep meter aspect that the publication positively compared to the material-and-spectral-realm system of Legacy of Kain: Soul Reaver (1999).
 Writing in retrospect in 2010, an IGN journalist was mixed towards the game, praising its sleep meter element but also feeling it was a "low-rent Castlevania with a great but bizarrely weak super-villain."
+In 2022, the game was number 77 on a readers-voted list of best Rare games by Time Extension in 2024.